 Personnel Files are kept on the diocesan priests (and oftentimes the religious priests) and permanent deacons who have served within the diocese.
 Typically the files include photographs and a complete record of service within the diocese.
 Diocesan Newspapers have been published by many dioceses, past and present.
 Most are available on microfilm at state and/or local libraries as well as the diocesan archives.

-Diocesan Priests: Priests who serve under the direction of the local bishop and do not belong to a religious community.
+Diocesan Priests: Priests who serve under the direction of the local ordinary (principal diocesan bishop) and do not belong to a religious community.
 Before the 1970s, diocesan priests were less likely than religious priests to serve as pastors of congregations comprised of mostly Native American Catholics.
 Also, fewer diocesan priests than religious priests have created notable writings about Native Americans.
 In the United States, diocesan priests have used titles "Father" and "Reverend."

 Evangelistic Work (and Evangelization): Spreading the Gospel.
-Organizations (religious institutes, friendly societies) involved in Native American evangelization in the United States are noted alphabetically in both the Master List of Catholic Organizations and the Master Index.
-In the latter, these organizations are listed independent of the heading "Catholic Church."
+Organizations (religious institutes, friendly societies) involved in Native American evangelization in the United States.

 Father, Padre (Spanish), Pére (French): A title used by most priest in North America, whether diocesan or members of religious institutes.